go-rel/rel/docs/query.md

 ## Using Specific Table

-By default, rel will use pluralized-snakecase struct name as the table name.
+By default, REL will use pluralized-snakecase struct name as the table name.
 To select from specific table, you can use `From` method.

 <!-- tabs:start -->